kubernetes/website/content/en/docs/tasks/configure-pod-container/quality-service-pod.md

 A Pod is given a QoS class of Burstable if:

 * The Pod does not meet the criteria for QoS class Guaranteed.
-* At least one Container in the Pod has a memory or CPU request.
+* At least one Container in the Pod has a memory or CPU request or limit.

 Here is the configuration file for a Pod that has one Container.
 The Container has a memory limit of 200 MiB and a memory request of 100 MiB.